 I could share with you many great family stories, but here is an example of one that demonstrates my point above.

-A decade ago, I came across an individual with my same last name of Boyter.
-Boyter isn't that common of a name, as you know.
+In the late 1990s, I came across an individual with my same last name of Boyter.
+As you probably already know, Boyter isn't that common of a name.

-On a side note, this man lived only two hours north of where I grew up and my grandparents didn't know who he was either.
+On a side note, this gentleman lived only two hours north of where I had grow up and my grandparents didn't know who he was either.

 We sat and talked for several hours that day, swapping family information, stories and looking at family photographs.
 As we talked I couldn't help but notice how his general look and mannerisms reminded me of my grandpa Boyter.

-He told a story of his ancestor James Boyter who, in the 1870s, traversed the Atlantic Ocean from Scotland with his older brother Alexander.
+He told a story of his ancestor James Boyter who, in the 1870s, left Scotland and came to the United States with his older brother Alexander.

 It was a bizarre feeling.
 It was pretty cool as well.
 I immediately knew how we were related!